StokersWebsite/.github/profile/readme.md

 >_Choose_:
 >You are aware of the most popular agile methods and their underlying agile principles.
 Your choice of a method is motivated and based on well-defined selection criteria and context analyses.

 #### For the group project we used Scrum as our agile method.
 We did this using Taiga.
 This is a program that allows you to make a board per sprint that has all tasks which you can assign to people.
 We chose scrum since the Finnish students had used this method before and would like to do it again.
-We also discussed Kanban but the main reason we didn't chose this is that it isn't based around sprints.
+We also discussed Kanban but the main reason we didn't choose this is that it isn't based around sprints.
 For us sprints were very useful since it allowed us to check our progress every few weeks since we had no idea how this project would go.
 The cooperation with the Finnish students made it really hard to estimate all tasks we would be able to finish.
 #### We used taiga as our scrum software and had a taiga project for the front-and-back end so we could see each others progress.
 None of the dutch students had ever heard of taiga but our teacher and the finish students were very positive about it so we decided we would try it out.

 ![TaigaBoard](https://github.com/StokersWebsite/.github/blob/dd00cefd4046c3a1ebfb5f568a243db58f544672/Images/TaigaBoard.gif)